Myanmar architecture: Mandalay Palace

 The Mandalay Palace is an example of wooden architecture in Myanmar, which emphasizes exterior aesthetics rather than interior space.

-Built in the late 1850s, some characteristics of the palace (such as cardinally-placed gates and a central palace structure) can be traced back to the early Pyu period.
-The primary east–west axis was constructed from the palace buildings themselves.
+The Mandalay Palace was constructed as part of Mindon Min's founding of Mandalay between 1857 and 1859.
+Large parts of the palace were reconstructed from the palace at Amarapura, which was relocated to the new city.
+The master plan called for a 144-square block grid patterned city, anchored by a 16 square block royal palace compound at the centre by Mandalay Hill.
+The 413-hectare royal palace compound was surrounded by four 2 km (6666 ft) long walls and a moat 64 m (210 ft) wide, 4.5 m (15 ft) deep.
+Along the wall were bastions with gold-tipped spires at intervals of 169 m (555 ft).
+The walls had three gates on each side, twelve in total, each presenting a zodiac sign.
+The citadel had five bridges to cross the moat.
+Some characteristics of the palace (such as cardinally placed gates and a central palace structure) can be traced back to the early Pyu period.
+The primary east–west axis was created from the palace buildings themselves.
 Illustrations from 11th century Pagan depict wooden buildings similar to those at the palace, and handiwork later found at Mandalay.

 Only a section of the original palace remained after a 1945 fire, with examples of traditional stucco used in Burmese construction.
 The palace's Flower Distribution Centre contains several wooden, semicircular arches which may have been inspired by 19th-century European buildings.
 The stucco on these arches appears to represent rays of sunlight or lotus petals.

 In addition to its wood carvings and stucco, tiered roofs (pyatthat) are a feature of the palace.
 Inside, covered hallways lead to a small throne room which is topped by a pyatthat.
 Many pyatthats on the palace, like those other Burmese structures, are parallel to monasteries and throne rooms.
 There is also a pyatthat over the Great Audience Hall.
-Due to the tropical climate, frequent renovations of the wood-and=stucco palace have been necessary; some of its original teak has been reinforced with concrete.
+Due to the tropical climate, frequent renovations of the wood-and stucco palace have been necessary; some of its original teak has been reinforced with concrete.